Kalianey/zodiacpress/readme.txt

 = What house system is used for the "Planets in Houses" section of the report? =

 The Placidus House System is used.
 To change the house system, you need the [ZP House Systems](https://cosmicplugins.com/downloads/zodiacpress-house-systems/ "ZP House Systems") extension.

+= How can I get help or support? =

+I'm happy to help via the plugin's official support forum (link above).

+= How can I give back? =

+Please [rate](https://wordpress.org/support/plugin/zodiacpress/reviews/) the plugin.
+Thank you.

 == Screenshots ==